 Latex Space Suit: For use by both males and females, though only pilots; other crew get bulkier, more conventional space suits.

-Long Runner: 30 years and counting.
+Long Runner: 35 years (as of Build Fighters) and counting.
 Big Name Fan Burke Rukes once pointed out on his old website that if one were to watch all of Gundam from MSG to Turn A, it would take about a week, and that was without counting work, sleep, and bathroom/meal breaks.
-And mind you, this was long before SEED, Destiny, 00, Unicorn, and AGE came out.
+And mind you, this was long before SEED, Destiny, 00, Unicorn, AGEand the aforementioned Build Fighters came out.

 Made of Indestructium: Gundams are typically made of this; in UC it's named "Gundarium" in honor of the Gundam which was the first to use itnote it was initially named "Lunar Titanium" in the original series, as it was an artificial alloy of Titanium discovered by Lunar scientists; in AC it's called "Gundanium" and the Gundams are named after it; and in AD the Gundams use "GN Composite Armor", which is just normal armor reinforced with Applied Phlebotinum.